ADOPTING ONE OF OUR DOGS

 APPLICATIONS ARE CONSIDERED IN THE ORDER IN WHICH THEY ARE RECEIVED.

 APPLICATIONS MUST BE SUBMITTED BEFORE WE CAN SET UP A MEET & GREET WITH ONE OF OUR DOGS.
-All of our dogs are in foster homes and a date and time to meet the dog will be set up that is convenient for all.
+A date and time to meet the dog will be set up that is convenient for all.

 ADULT DOGS - $125